NJ Gov: 77 percent of crime guns from out of state

 HACKENSACK, N.J.
-(AP) - More than three-quarters of the guns used in crimes in New Jersey came from outside its borders, Democratic Gov. Phil Murphy said Tuesday, unveiling the gun-data reports he promised as part of a gun-control effort.
+(AP) - More than three-quarters of the guns used in crimes in New Jersey over the first quarter of the year came from outside its borders, Democratic Gov. Phil Murphy said Tuesday.

 Fred Guttenberg's daughter Jaime was among the 17 killed in the February shooting.
 Guttenberg has been traveling the country pushing for what he called common sense gun laws.